 This article describes how to install the Jet Service Tier (including the Jet Configuration Service) for use with Jet Essentials 2015 Update 1 and Jet Mobile 15 Update 1

-For Jet Professional and the Jet Web Portal see the article Installing the Jet Service Tier.
+For newer versions of Jet Reports and the Jet Web Portal see the article Installing the Jet Service Tier.

 With the Jet Service Tier, company administrators can configure Jet data source properties for all their users in a single location.
 Administrators can define data sources and give users access to these data sources using the Jet Administration console.
 When new Jet users are deployed, they just need to point to the location of the Jet Service Tier to gain access all of their data source connections.